LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - is an instance of a realtime store
 - For each topic there is an ingestion table whose schema implements the category schema of the topic
 - Provides materialized views for snapshots per source and symbol of latest category data
-- Users have access to this database
+- Users have only access to this database
 - Data is only stored for a few days
 - Users have **read-only** permissions in ClickHouse
 - For every processor that ingests into clickhouse there are designated ingestion tables and the processor has only write permissions on these tables